 Does not my heat astound you!
 And my light!

 Glowing and coming and going, flush on flush.

 Now, floating away from the world, the speaker is a “moon” and a “paper” lantern.
 She is far above the physical pleasures of earth and made of a material that is “delicate and infinitely expensive”.
 She is “gold beaten”.
 But, this state of mind is soon to change again, reminiscent of the “off on” images of the previous stanzas.
 Now, she is sexually confident.
 Describing herself as a huge flower that is flushing with sexual arousal.
 The words “Going and coming” are also part of the sexual innuendo that fills this stanza of ‘Fever 103°’.

 I think I may rise——

 Attended by roses,

 Her purity and separation from mankind is taking her into a new space where she’s able to embrace her sexuality in a new way.
 She is rising up “going up” away from the earth in these stanzas of ‘Fever 103°’.

 She is, she says, an “acetylene / Virgin”.
-Acetylene is an inflammable gas which is only explosive when it comes into contact with fire.
+Acetylene is an inflammable gas that is only explosive when it comes into contact with fire.
 The heat in these lines is part of the theme of lust that urns throughout.
 This woman is pure in her lack of dependence on men for pleasure.
 She is in charge of herself.

 Stanzas Seventeen and Eighteen